First slideshow: The world of e-patients

 - I have an opinion and post it online

 - But others have their own opinions as well

 - It becomes hard to find information and we need places/sites where information is collected and selected by other experts and collegues.

-- How to find a collegue or get answer for a medical question?
+- How to find a collegue or to get answer for a medical question?
 By using telephone, Google or Facebook?
 Certainly not…

 - We need medical community sites